mhancoc7/zipit-backup-utility/README.md

     If you use the tool described in this article, you agree that the tool is an “Unsupported Service”.
-    Rackspace&reg; makes no representation or warranty whatsoever regarding any Unsupported Service, and you agree that Rackspace&reg; will not be liable to you for any loss or damage arising from the provision of the Unsupported Service.
+    Rackspace makes no representation or warranty whatsoever regarding any Unsupported Service, and you agree that Rackspace will not be liable to you for any loss or damage arising from the provision of the Unsupported Service.
 The Service Level Guaranties will not apply to the Unsupported Service, or any other aspect of your services that are adversely affected by the Unsupported Service.
-    You acknowledge that Unsupported Services may not interoperate with Rackspace’s&reg; other services or other third party services you use.
+    You acknowledge that Unsupported Services may not interoperate with Rackspace’s other services or other third party services you use.